 Details of stream bank stabilization work for Wissahickon Creek, Rose Valley Creek, and Tannery Run are provided in Section 1.1.4.
-Additional detail can also be found in the Final FS Report (CDM Smith 2016).
-Inspection of stream bank stabilization will include portions of Wissahickon Creek, Rose Valley Creek, and Tannery Run that intersect the Site as shown in Figure 1-1 and the as-built drawings in Appendix A.
+Additional detail may also be found in the Final Feasibility Study Report (CDM Smith 2016).
+Inspection of stream bank stabilization will include the portions of Wissahickon Creek, Rose Valley Creek, and Tannery Run that intersect the Site as shown in Figure 1-1 and the asbuilt drawings in Appendix A.

-Vegetation along stabilized stream bank areas shall be inspected for any signs of distress or decay.
-The stream banks should be inspected for erosion or damage.
-Inspection of the stabilized stream banks should include examination of tree growth in accordance with the following ICs:
+Vegetation along stabilized stream bank areas will be inspected for any signs of distress or decay.
+The stream banks will be inspected for erosion or damage.
+Inspection of the stabilized stream banks will include examination of tree growth in accordance with the following ICs:

-- Trees are prohibited along the steep slope of Wissahickon Creek where geocells were utilized to stabilize the slope; and - Trees are prohibited on the steep slopes along Rose Valley Creek and Tannery Run where CCMs were utilized to stabilize the slope.
+- Trees are prohibited along the steep slope of Wissahickon Creek where geocells were utilized to stabilize the slope. - Trees are permitted at the base (lower foot) of the rip-rap along the edge of the creek.

+- Shrubs are permitted anywhere within the rip-rap. - Trees are prohibited on the steep slopes along Rose Valley Creek and Tannery Run where CCMs were utilized to stabilize the slope. - Shrubs are permitted within the CCM, particularly at the base and within the stream bed.

 Figure 2-1 shows the location of ICs specific to the stream banks.
-Any volunteer trees identified in these areas will be maintained in accordance with Section 2.3.3.
-If ACM or debris is observed, the extent of impacted areas will be marked for repair and maintained as described in Section 2.3.
+Any volunteer trees identified in these steep-slope areas will be maintained in accordance with Section 2.3.3.
+If erosion, ACM, or debris is observed, the extent of impacted areas will be marked for repair and maintained as described in Section 2.3.
 Any observed breaches in CCM, piping, or geocells will be photographed and attached to the inspection checklist.

-In addition to quarterly inspections, the entire Site will be inspected within 48 hours of any significant weather event such as a hurricane or heavy rain event.
+In addition to quarterly inspections, the entire Site will be inspected within 48 hours of any significant weather event, defined as any storm named by the World Meteorological Organization.
 Public access to the Site will be prohibited until the Site inspection is complete and the Selected Remedy is deemed to not have been impacted.
-The Site should be inspected for any major signs of erosion or changes to the designed drainage pattern.
-Attention should focus on areas within the extent of the 100-year floodplain as shown in Figure 2-2.
-Inspection should look for:
+The Site will be inspected for any major signs of erosion or changes to the designed drainage pattern.
+Attention will focus on areas within the extent of the 100-year floodplain as shown in Figure 2-2.
+Inspections will look for:

-- Wash out of debris, large rocks, or trees that have deposited on-Site; - Inspection of culverts for signs of damage or obstructions such as debris or trees; - Inspection of the emergency spillway over the enclosed portion of Tannery Run for signs of damage or erosion; and - Any signs of cracking, heaving, or breaches in culverts, CCMs, or retaining walls.
+- Wash out of debris, large rocks, or trees that have deposited on the Site; - Inspection of culverts for signs of damage or obstructions such as debris or trees; - Inspection of the emergency spillway over the enclosed portion of Tannery Run for signs of damage or erosion; and - Any signs of cracking, heaving, or breaches in culverts, CCMs, or retaining walls.